 Videos and Photos

-To be included on the Honors Fellowship site, you must sign up for a time to film your video no later than 12 p.m. on Monday, February 27.
+To be included on the Honors Fellowship site, you must sign up for a time to film your video no later than 12 p.m. on Friday, February 15.
 Video times are assigned on a first-come, first-served basis, so applicants are advised to sign up as soon as possible.
-Videos will be shot on Tuesday, February 28 and Wednesday, March 1 in Blow 201.
+Videos will be shot on Monday, February 18 and Tuesday, February 19 in Blow 201.
 Be sure to read through the Applicant Video Instructions prior to your appointment.
 Students studying abroad should read and follow the instructions in the Honors Fellowship applicant video instructions for students abroad

 Student Institutional Review Board

 If you are working with human subjects in any way, exemption by the Student Institutional Review Board or Protection of Human Subjects Committee is required at the time of application UNLESS your research falls under your faculty advisor's exemption.
 Ask your project advisor for clarification before you begin the IRB process.
 Note that the IRB process takes a significant amount of time and requires an online training module that must be completed by both you and your research advisor.
-Your protocol must be exempted by the application deadline of February 28, 2017 and you must note the exemption details in your proposal's methodology section.
+Your IRB protocol must be exempted before you can recieve funding from the Charles Center.

 Travel Insurance and Travel Warning Policy

 If you plan to travel to a country which is on the State Department's Travel Warning list, you must petition for approval from the College under the W&M Travel Warning Policy.
-Petitions for summer 2017 Charles Center-funded travel/research/internship in a country under a Travel Warning must be received by [[nsvasquez, Nick Vasquez]], International Travel and Security Manager, by 5:00 pm on April 15, 2017.
-See this page for details and plan to submit your petition by the February 28 Charles Center deadline.
+Petitions for summer 2019 Charles Center-funded travel/research/internship in a country under a Travel Warning must be received by [[nsvasquez, Nick Vasquez]], International Travel and Security Manager.
+See this page for details and plan to submit your petition by the February 15 Charles Center deadline.
 Your travel must be approved by the Travel Warning Review Committee before you can recieve funding from the Charles Center.

-Note that It is possible for an Honors Fellowship candidate to end up with something less than the full $6,000 grant.
+Note that it is possible for an Honors Fellowship candidate to end up with something less than the $4,000 grant.
 In these